dietmarkuehl/P3552-task/lazy.md

 interface into account.

-Although there were mails seemingly scheduling a discussion in LEWG I didn't manage to actually locate any.
+Although there were mails seemingly scheduling a discussion in LEWG we didn't manage to actually locate any discussion notes.

 ## [cppcoro](https://github.com/lewissbaker/cppcoro)